The Essence

 to the very basic elements of

-form, color and movement and
+form, color and movement.

-SAILS MEETING VII Acrylic on canvas 11 x 10 inches #185 Sold
+SAILS MEETING VII #185

-" Though abstracted to the very basic elements of
+" Though abstracted to the very basic elements

-the real object, emphasizing the interplay of light,
+reflect the real object, emphasizing the interplay

-ordinary talent of handling structural shaping and
+of an extraordinary talent of handling structural

-them into new structures is unique ..."
+bors and transforming them into new structures is

 E. Sch., Gallery, Zurich-City